Mregussek/MAREngine-docs/references/classes-layers/layer.rst

 Layer
 =====

-Layer is a abstraction class for MAREngine's workflow.
-This is base class for other layers, for instance :ref:`EntityLayer<class_EntityLayer>` is a derived one.
+Layer is an abstraction class for MAREngine's workflow.
+This is the base class for other layers, for instance :ref:`EntityLayer<class_EntityLayer>` is a derived one.
 It provides virtual methods ``initialize``, ``update`` and ``close`` .

 Constructors / Destructors